ah-naf/SimpleOJ/README.md

 ### Future Goals

-- **Complexity Analysis**: I aim to incorporate time and memory complexity analysis for running code.
+- **Complexity Analysis**: I aim to incorporate memory complexity analysis for running code.
 Resources and learning are underway for this implementation.

 ## Local Setup